 You can use the Tab key to navigate from one field on a page to the next editable field.
 A disadvantage of using Tab is that it always goes sequentially to the next field.
 Quick Entry lets you change this path.
 With Quick Entry, you use the Enter key to navigate through only those fields that you're interested in.
 Quick Entry skips non-editable fields and fields that you typically don't fill in.
-You might have already noticed this behavior on some pages.
-This behavior is because the fields to include when pressing Enter and which ones to skip have been predefined.
-You can customize Quick Entry by personalizing your workspace and optimizing how you enter data on each page.
+You might have already noticed this behaviour on some pages.
+This behaviour is because the fields to include when pressing Enter and which ones to skip have been predefined.
+You can customise Quick Entry by personalising your workspace and optimising how you enter data on each page.

 How Quick Entry Works

 Every field can be marked as either included in Quick Entry or excluded from Quick Entry.
 Fields that are included in Quick Entry will be included in the path when you press Enter.
 Fields that are excluded from Quick Entry won't.

 When you're finished entering data in a field, you simply press Enter to confirm the changes and go to the next field.
 If you want to reverse direction, and go the previous field, press Shift+Enter.
 For more information about shortcuts, see Quick Entry Shortcuts for Fields.

 Tips and Tricks

 The following list provides some useful information about using Quick Entry.